AnnulusGames/LitMotion/docs/articles/en/motion-configuration.md

 #### WithRichText (FixedString-)

 Enables RichText support, allowing character advancement in text containing RichText tags.
 This option is applicable only to string motions.

+#### WithFrequency (Punch, Shake)

+Sets the frequency (number of oscillations until the end) for Punch and Shake vibrations.
+The default value is set to 10.

+#### WithDampingRatio (Punch, Shake)

+Sets the damping ratio for Punch and Shake vibrations.
+When this value is 1, it fully dampens, and when it's 0, there is no damping at all.
+The default value is set to 1.

+#### WithRandomSeed (FixedString-, Shake)

+Allows you to specify a random seed used during motion playback.
+This controls the random behavior of ScrambleChars or vibrations.